Zakaria1986/DatabaseOperations/intro_to_sql.md

 );
 ```

-As a reminder, recall that our SQL statements can be written on one long line, but using this format allows is easier because each line represents a field in the table, and that field's properties.
+As a reminder, recall that our SQL statements can be written on one long line, but using this format is often easier because each line represents a field in the table, and that field's properties.

 Like with the database, we can verify our table was created with `SHOW tables;`, but to ensure that all of our data types and additional options are configured correctly we can see a more detailed overview with